 When the Covid-19 pandemic changed the way businesses operate, the use of collaboration and communication tools exploded.
-Messaging applications particularly saw growth, as in-person meetings stopped and remote working became the norm.
-Bloomberg saw a 50% increase in messages as financial institutions shut; Microsoft Teams grew from 33 million users in March 2019 to 75 million in April 2020 as businesses sort ways for employees to work collaboratively.
-Q220 saw around 100 billion WhatsApp messages sent a day as everyone found new ways to communicate.
-Communication channels changed but compliance requirements for banks and financial institutions didn’t.
+Messaging applications were particularly affected as in-person meetings stopped and remote working became the norm.
+Bloomberg saw a 50% increase in messages as financial institutions shut; Microsoft Teams grew from 33 million users in March 2019 to 75 million in April 2020 as businesses sort ways for employees to work collaboratively; WhatsApp hit 100 billion messages a day in Q220 as everyone found new ways to communicate.
+Communication channels changed but compliance requirements didn’t.

 Pandemic and regulatory changes